 Looking for some other fun things to sew?
 Here are some ideas for you: Infinity scarf / Free knotted baby hat

-DIY beanie hat – sewing supplies
+DIY beanie hat tutorial – sewing supplies

 - Jersey fabric